CMSgov/bcda-static-site/src/_pages/v3/introducing-v3.md

 seo_title: ""
 description: "Introducing BCDA v3"
 in-page-nav: true
-in-page-nav-levels: "h2"
 feedback_id: ""
 ---

 # {{ page.page_title }}

-In version 3 (v3), BCDA is introducing a more timely, efficient, and granular approach to accessing BCDA data.
-These improvements, which benefit BCDA users, include:
+BCDA version 3 (v3) delivers faster, more reliable access to Medicare claims data with significant improvements for users.
+These improvements include:

 - Moving to a single source of Medicare claims data, the CMS Integrated Data Repository (IDR)
 - Better alignment with other sources such as Claim and Claim Line Feed (CCLF) files